Using Text Data Files with Impala Tables

 than on all the Impala nodes.)

-In Impala 2.0 and later, Impala supports using text data files that employ gzip, bzip2, or Snappy compression.
+Impala supports using text data files that employ bzip2, deflate, gzip, Snappy, or zstd compression.
 These compression types are primarily for convenience within an existing ETL pipeline rather than maximum performance.
 Although it requires less I/O to read compressed text than the equivalent uncompressed text, files compressed by these codecs are not "splittable" and therefore cannot take full advantage of the Impala parallel query capability.
+Impala can read compressed text files written by Hive.

-As each bzip2- or Snappy-compressed text file is processed, the node doing the work reads the entire file into memory and then decompresses it.
+As each Snappy-compressed file is processed, the node doing the work reads the entire file into memory and then decompresses it.
 Therefore, the node must have enough memory to hold both the compressed and uncompressed data from the text file.
 The memory required to hold the uncompressed data is difficult to estimate in advance, potentially causing problems on systems with low memory limits or with resource management enabled.
-In Impala 2.1 and higher, this memory overhead is reduced for gzip-compressed text files.
-The gzipped data is decompressed as it is read, rather than all at once.
+This memory overhead is reduced for bzip2-, deflate-, gzip-, and zstd-compressed text files.
+The compressed data is decompressed as it is read, rather than all at once.

-To create a table to hold gzip, bzip2, or Snappy-compressed text, create a text table with no special
+To create a table to hold compressed text, create a text table with no special compression

 Because Impala can query compressed text files but currently cannot write them, produce the compressed text